rschristopher/ischristtrue.com/src/ancient-views/index.md

 We are living through exactly such a failure.
 As modernism gives way to postmodernism and nihilism, that is, the rejection of knowable objective truth, than gone too is the subordinating principle that kept those ancient worldviews bound to their respective mythology textbooks.
-We are thus experiencing powers and principalities that early Christians  understood as demonic, which were very much part of the struggles of daily life.
+We are thus experiencing powers and principalities that early Christians  understood as demonic, which were very much part of the struggles of daily life in the ancient world.

 !!! quote "Ephesians 6:12"
     For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.